Ask questions about this school. Answers use aggregated data and are subject to error.

 Duluth's web site has been in less than full swing for some time now, and few interview feedback postings for Duluth appear on SDN.
 I spent the car ride up thinking about the various aspects of rural medicine and how I could best address rural health concerns in MN.
 That turned out to be quite useful.

-Applicants were consistently impressed by the friendly and welcoming environment at the school, including the approachable staff, faculty, and students.
-They appreciated the small class sizes, sense of community, and the dedicated support from faculty and administration.
-Many also highlighted the relaxed atmosphere, the emphasis on hands-on learning, and the positive interactions during the interview process.
+Applicants were consistently impressed by the friendly and welcoming atmosphere at the school, including the approachable staff, faculty, and students.
+They appreciated the small class sizes, sense of community, and the supportive environment provided by the faculty and administration.

 Intimate environment and approachable staff/faculty.